PE and Sport

-As a reward for our commitment to school sports, in September 2015, we proudly achieved the Sainsbury's School Games Bronze mark.
+As a reward for our commitment to school sports, we have achieved and maintained the School Games Gold Mark since 2015.

-Facilitated by two full-time sports coach, the Trust PE lead and our PE leader in school, along with teachers and teaching assistants, the PE curriculum for KS1 and 2 covers games, gymnastics, athletics, dance and swimming.
+Facilitated by a full-time sports coach, the Trust PE lead and our PE leader in school, along with teachers and teaching assistants, the PE curriculum for KS1 and 2 covers games, gymnastics, athletics, dance, OAA, Yoga, fitness, and swimming.
 Most sporting activities take place in our two all-weather sports arenas, our two indoor halls or our outdoor play area which has synthetic turf for all year round use.
 After each half term, the unit ends with a inter-house competition within the classes, with the winners displayed on the School Sports Board.

 Children in Early Years Foundation Stage also have access to a variety of activities, which encourage physical participation and support the development of fine and gross motor skills.

 As well as the day-to-day in school opportunities designed to encourage students to engage, we also look to support their wider needs by forging strong links with sports clubs and local recreational facilities to provide pathways for active learning and engagement for life.
 For example, KS2 pupils have the opportunity to participate in an inter-schools football league at Aston Villa Academy and less active students are encouraged to engage in a weekly programme called Fizzical Project.
 We also work in partnership with Aston Villa, Birmingham City FC, Moseley Rugby Club, Warwickshire Cricket and more.

 Year 6 (and some Year 5) students also have the opportunity to take part in a three-day residential visit to Condover Hall, an outdoor activity centre in Shropshire, where they take part in exciting new activities including climbing, fencing, laser maze and problem solving.